eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Online only meetings present not only a personal networking challenge but a computer networking challenge as well.
 The NOC came to the rescue with remote networking options to join the IETF network while attending the meeting remotely.
 With a Raspberry Pi 2B, 3B, or 4B, the NOC has a recipe that allow teams to be virtually connected to the IETF network with all the previously mentioned options.
 Best of all, this same remote networking capability can be used by remote and in-person participants of Hackathons at in-person meetings.

-## Online Only

-The following tooling is applicable for online only Hackathons only.

-### Webex
+## Webex

-Webex accounts are applicable for online only Hackathons only.

 Champions can request a [Webex account](https://ietf.webex.com/webappng/sites/ietf/dashboard?siteurl=ietf) they can use to schedule meetings for their team.
 These are similar to the Webex accounts allocated to working group chairs to be used for virtual interim meetings.
 An account can be requested by a team champion at any time.
 Accounts remain active and available throughout the duration of the Hackathon and the associated IETF meeting.
 A project name may be used in place of "Working Group Name" in the request form.

-### Gather
+## Gather

-[Gather](https://gather.town/) is applicable for online only Hackathons.
-A dedicated area of the space is created by the Secretariat.
+[Gather](https://gather.town/) facilitates virtual hallway interaction during IETF meetings.
+A dedicated area within the overall space is created by the Secretariat for the Hackathon.
 The area includes tables, identified by letters of the alphabet, that teams are free to self assign and use as and when they like.
 Eight to ten seats around each table facilitate group discussions within the team.
 A whiteboard or shared notes tablet (via CodiMD) at tables facilitates sharing of information within the team.
 The tables also facilitate collaboration across teams.
 One cautionary note, Gather has relative high network bandwidth and CPU requirements, and as such may not be well suited for some Hackathon participants.

 # Statistics and Metrics